CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ### The Data

 We will be using the real-time earthquake data available through USGS' [up-to-date datasets](http://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php).
-To get a large amount of data, grab the "all earthquakes" under "Past 30 Days."
+To get a large amount of data, grab the "all earthquakes" link under "Past 30 Days" and import it into your account.
 As you will be doing this lesson at a different time than when this lesson was written, your data will appear differently than what appears below.

-Before working with any data, rename it to `earthquakes_cdbjs_lesson3`.
+Before working with any data, rename the data table to `earthquakes_cdbjs_lesson3`.
 Also don't forget to spend some time inspecting the data types and their values.
 Experimenting with the [filters](http://docs.cartodb.com/cartodb-editor.html#filters) in the right pane is a great way to get to know your data.

 The table has about a dozen columns, all of which are [explained here](http://earthquake.usgs.gov/earthquakes/feed/v1.0/glossary.php).
 The ones of interest to us are: